hongyuanjia/destep/README.md

 ## Installation

-You can install the development version of destup like so:
+You can install the development version of destep like so:

 ``` r
 install.packages("destep",